 Check your gutters to see if they have accumulated granules from your shingles.
 It can be hard to tell from the ground when your shingles are becoming bald.
 The gutters are usually where these granules end up as they are washed away by the rain.
 Shingles lose more granules as they reach the end of their life.
 Granule loss is also common after serious hail damage, especially in the Dallas-Fort Worth area.
 Without granules, your shingles are much more porous and are likely to begin leaking soon.

 Flat Roof Roughness

 Flat roofs often come with unique problems that aren’t present with sloped roofs.
 Some problems are very serious, such as ponding water, but you may not realize that “alligatoring”, or cracking of the asphalt, can be just as urgent.
 Alligatoring is a phenomenon in which the asphalt ages and loses elasticity.
 When your roof begins to crack, it’s no longer protecting the building and water can easily make its way in.
 Flat roofs can pose so many unique challenges, we encourage you to learn more about flat roof problems and solutions from a licensed roofing contractor.

 At James Kate Roofing & Construction, we strive to the best roofing company in the Dallas-Fort Worth area.
 We work to find the most cost-effective way to address roofing problems and solutions.
-We have a dedication to customer service and reliable roof repairs and replacement.
+We have a dedication to customer service and reliable roof repair service in Flower Mound TX.
 Contact us today for a free estimate on your roof project.